Jasmine Birtles

 Your money-making expert.
 Financial journalist, TV and radio personality.

-Here, we’ll think about a few things that you can do if you’re worried about being able to pay your mortgage once the Government’s extended mortgage break is over.
+Here, we’ll think about a few things that you can do if you’re worried about being able to pay your mortgage.

-If you’ve had a mortgage holiday already, it’s really important to take steps NOW to prevent debt.
-If you continue to not pay your mortgage after your holiday ends, your credit score will be seriously affected.
+First and foremost simply missing payments can have a detrimental impacxrt on you.
+Therfore it is really important to take steps NOW to prevent debt.
+If you simply do not pay your mortgage, your credit score will be seriously affected.
 You could also end up in a debt spiral.

 Anyone who hasn’t yet had a mortgage holiday, or who wants to extend, can get in touch with their lender to arrange the freeze.
 The FCA has confirmed the extension or new applications will not impact your credit score, unless you require more than a total of six months’ holiday.